LeiWu103/CMOEA-MIS/README.md

 # CMOEA-MIS
-The code of "A Constrained Multi-objective Evolutionary Algorithm for Multi-class Instance Selection".
+The matlab code of "A Constrained Multi-objective Evolutionary Algorithm for Multi-class Instance Selection".